Woutitit/woutitit.github.io/software.md

 ### Troubleshoot
 #### 3rd-party VSTs lose focus after knob tweak
 On top of your VST (on the Fruity Wrapper top bar) you'll see to the right (somewhere next to the 'x' icon) a keyboard thingy.
-You have to toggle that:
+You have to toggle that (see below picture, though, on the picture you can't see it well as it's half out of frame):

 ![nklz651m1x461](https://user-images.githubusercontent.com/17428965/113638649-a648de00-9677-11eb-8427-04c95c4888af.png)